 Why Collect Transferable Points?

 If you’re not sure of your travel goals or want flexibility in redeeming your points, transferable points might be the best choice for you.
-As long as you’re not looking for elite status, a companion pass, or cash back, you’ll get more travel options by spending on credit cards that earn points which transfer to airlines and hotels.
+As long as you’re not looking for elite status, the Southwest Companion pass, or cash back, you’ll get more travel options by spending on credit cards that earn points which transfer to airlines and hotels.